ay-lab-team/GEO-Resources/README.md

 Synopsis: Merges all results from step (2)

+Input: Individual GSE files from part (2)

 Output: results/sra/combined.meta.major_columns.renamed.tsv

 <br>

-## Assigning Sample Metadata
+## Assigning Sample Metadata from Biosample-based Information
-The main point of this module is to create metadata that is reliable and easy to use for the Loop Catalog website.
+Quickly, this module creates metadata that is reliable and easy to use for the Loop Catalog website but is programmed in a generalized way to be used by anyone.

+The scripts/files are located within: `cell-type-resources/scripts/geo_celltypes/`

+**Code) gsm_to_celltype_metadata.ipynb**
+Synopsis: Takes in a list of GSM IDs then queries the Entrez Biosamples database looking for all possible notes that, in conjunction with the metadata dictionary (see detail below), will define different metadata such as organ, etc.

+**Helper File1) gsm_to_celltype_metadata.ipynb**
+Synopsis: JSON file that contains a dictionary for assiging a certain metadata term to a given sample.

 <!--
-For this first iteration we are parsing individual pages from Cellosaurus but eventually we want to download the whole Cellosaurus catalog which is available through: https://ftp.expasy.org/databases/cellosaurus/.
-From this FTP link there are three files that can be parsed: 1) tbd, 2) tbd, 3) tbd.
-As soon as we find good parsers we will decide on which file to use.
+## Assigning Additional Sample Metadata for Cell Lines

 ## Getting started